PX4/PX4-user_guide/en/ros/ros2_comm.md

 Custom topic namespaces can be applied at build time (changing [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml)) or at runtime (useful for multi vehicle operations):

  - One possibility is to use the `-n` option when starting the [microdds-client](../modules/modules_system.md#microdds-client) from command line.
    This technique can be used both in simulation and real vehicles.
- - Only in simulation, where the client is automatically started, a custom namespace can be provided setting the environment variable `PX4_MICRODDS_NS` before starting the simulation.
+ - A custom namespace can be provided for simulations (only) by setting the environment variable `PX4_MICRODDS_NS` before starting the simulation.

 :::note